Back to School

 5 Ways to Make School Lunches for Less

 If your child is thumbs-down on the school cafeteria, you have approximately 180 lunches to pack this school year.
 And that’s with one child.
 Multiplied by the 2.5 most families have, you’re looking at 450, sister.
 Yikes!
 Without a little planning and strategy, filling all those boxes can wreak havoc on your grocery budget.
-But there are ways to trim the cost while filling those tummies:
+But there are ways to trim the cost while filling those tummies with a healthy school lunch:

 1. Skip the prepackaged single portions.
 Buying snacks like crackers, trail mix or cookies in single-serving portions is far more expensive than buying a bulk bag of the same food and making your own serving-sized baggies with some dollar store bags or reusable plastic containers.
 If the morning-rush convenience they provide is a temptation for you beat the system by having the kids prepare a week’s worth of snack bags over the weekend.